CodeProSpecialist/Chat-GPT-LLM-Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 It is recommended to first install Anaconda3 to setup a Python 3 virtual environment.

+Place the stock symbols that you would like to trade into the text file named list-of-stocks-to-buy.txt
+One stock symbol per line.
+If a stock symbol has a hyphen ( BRK-B ), then replace the hyphen with a ( . ) dot.
+So, the stock symbol in the list would be correctly typed as BRK.B

 Just run the following commands:

 sh install.sh